Homotopy theory with bornological coarse spaces: Coarse K -homology

-\begin{rem} One should not confuse the notion of local finiteness of $X$ as a bornological coarse space with the notion of local finiteness of $X$ (as a subset of itself) as in Definition~\ref{defn:asdfwewt}. \hB \end{rem}
+\begin{rem} One should not confuse the above notion of local finiteness of $X$ as a bornological coarse space with the notion of local finiteness of $X$ (as a subset of itself) as given in Definition~\ref{defn:asdfwewt}. {But if $X$ is locally finite in the latter sense, then it is locally finite in the sense of Definition~\ref{defn:okmnsf}.\ref{rfjhewwefwewfewfewf}.} \hB \end{rem}